Petun: Names

-The term "Pétun" was derived from the early French-Brazilian trade and comes from the Guarani indigenous language.
+The term "Pétun" was derived from the early French-Brazilian trade and comes from the Tupi indigenous language.
 The word later became obsolete in the French language.

 Numerous sources connect the name, Petun, to the cultivation and trade of tobacco by the historical Iroquoian society that existed at the time of the arrival of Europeans.
 For example, a 19th-century American translation by John Gilmary Shea of the History and General Description of New France, written by the late 17th and early 18th century French Jesuit historian Pierre François Xavier de Charlevoix, notes that they "raised and sold tobacco, whence the French called them Petuns or Peteneux."
-This widespread claim was later echoed by other sources such as the Smithsonian Institute's Handbook of American Indians North of Mexico in 1910, which referenced "large fields of tobacco."
+This widespread claim was later echoed by other sources such as the Smithsonian Institution's Handbook of American Indians North of Mexico in 1910, which referenced "large fields of tobacco."
 Later encyclopedias, such as the 1998 Gale Encyclopedia of Native American Tribes and the 2001 Columbia Guide to American Indians of the Northeast also emphasize tobacco cultivation and trade as an explanation for the French nickname, "pétun".

 Despite this, no contemporary French accounts mention tobacco cultivation at Petun settlements.
 The nickname was originally used by Samuel de Champlain for a particular village he visited during his 1616 expedition.
 Wider usage of the term can be traced to the Récollet brother Gabriel Sagard in 1623.
 One of the earliest traceable claims for notable tobacco production by the Petun is in the table of notes accompanying a 1632 map attributed to Champlain, but which was not wholly his creation.
 The table has significant differences from Champlain's earlier work; in his 1619 text, he notes that the Petun grew corn, but did not mention tobacco, whereas the 1632 table explicitly mentions cultivation and trade of tobacco.

 In the Iroquoian Mohawk language, the name for tobacco is O-ye-aug-wa.
 French colonial traders in the Ohio Valley transliterated the Mohawk name as Guyandotte, their spelling of how it sounded in their language.
 Later European-American settlers in the valley adopted this name.
 They named the Guyandotte River in south-western West Virginia for the Wendat people, who had migrated to the area during the Beaver Wars of the late seventeenth century.

 History

 Historical sources

 There are few historical primary sources which focus on the Petun before their dispersal.
 The main contemporary written source for the era, the Jesuit Relations, was written from the perspective of the predominantly French Jesuit missionaries in Huronia (located across Nottawasaga Bay from the Petun Country).
 The missionaries' information on the Petun was often second-hand.
-Additionally, English translations of French sources historically suffered from inconsistency due to translator preference or bias.
+Additionally, English translations of French sources historically suffered from inconsistency due to translators' preference or bias.

-Compounding the issue, early sources did not clearly distinguish between the Huron, Petun, and Neutral confederacies.
-The Petun were sometimes grouped with the Huron, and at other times unrelated peoples, such as the Cayuga, were called "Petun".
+Compounding the issue, early sources did not clearly distinguish between the Wendat, Petun, and Neutral confederacies.
+The Petun were sometimes grouped with the Wendat, and at other times unrelated peoples, such as the Cayuga, were called "Petun".